haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

-Once you have defined your active and passive residues for both molecules, you can proceed with the generation of the ambgiuous interaction restraints (AIR) file for HADDOCK.
+Once you have defined your active and passive residues for both molecules, you can proceed with the generation of the ambiguous interaction restraints (AIR) file for HADDOCK.
 For this you can either make use of our online [GenTBL][gentbl] web service, entering the list of active and passive residues for each molecule, and saving the resulting restraint list to a text file, or use the relevant `haddock-tools` script.